emirhanbilgic/sorting_algorithms/README.md

+# Sorting Algorithms

-# This repository includes different sorting algorithms.
+This repository includes different sorting algorithms.
 The purpose is to show different approaches.